 Is Truth Relative?

 The argument goes something like this.
 Truth in the past was that the Earth was flat.
 Then truth was that the Earth was round, and that the Sun rotated around it.
-Truth was that when I was 5, the Transformers Movie was the most epic of all cinema.
+Now we know a new truth.
+Truth was that when I was 5, the Transformers Movie (the animated one) was the most epic of all cinema.
 Truth is now, as much as I love the nostalgia, the animation and acting aren’t even worth me sitting through anymore (plus I can’t take one particular scene in that movie.)

 While the truth may feel like a moving target based on understanding, it’s a word that’s never meant to be that.
 Instead, truth is the only thing you can hold on to in a world with increasingly conflicting messages and questionable sources.
 I think on some level we all understand that beneath the cloudiness of events, there is the truth of a situation.
 We all want that.
 While this may feel like a new existential crisis, it’s not.
 This question has plagued humanity from the beginning.